Carl: I hear they dump them in an abandoned chalk mine and cover them in cement.

 - Many Pentex subsidiaries in Werewolf: The Apocalypse.
 The small fries think they are just doing it to cut the cost.
 The leaders know they are doing it entirely on purpose, because the whole company is under control of an Eldritch Abomination seeking to corrode both the physical and metaphysical bonds of creation so that it'll be freed from its prison.

 - Captain Planet and the Planeteers is pretty much built around this trope.
-The show is already a heavy Green Aesop series and most villains are polluters.
-In all these villains, there's got to be quite a few that are companies bent on polluting.
-Probably an Enforced Trope, as a more realistic characterization would cause young viewers to think poorly of real adults working in similar industries.
+The show is already a heavy Green Aesop series, and most villains are over-the-top greedy polluters of one kind or another.
+Between all of these various villains, there's got to be quite a few companies bent on polluting.
+Probably an Enforced Trope, as a more realistic characterization might cause young viewers to think poorly of real adults working in similar industries.

 - The Cramp Twins has Hazchem, Soap City's premier manufacture of heavy-duty cleaning products and despoiler of the local swampland.

-- Not necessarily a company, but in Futurama, one of Professor Farnsworth's inventions serves a nearly-useless purpose yet creates tons and tons of toxic waste.
+- Not necessarily a company, but in Futurama, one of Professor Farnsworth's inventions serves a nearly useless purpose (producing novelty glow-in-the-dark noses) yet creates tons and tons of toxic waste.

-- In The Oblongs, Poison company Globocide.
-Aside from their products, the company is implied to be responsible for the squalid conditions and deformities of the people living down in the valley.
+- In The Oblongs, the largest company in Hill Valley is the poison company Globocide.
+Aside from their products, the company is likely the biggest source of the Hill's pollutants causing the squalid conditions and deformities of the people living down in the valley.